 Award-winning PHONO-1 Mk2 "L", Re-defines phono stages at its Price.

 We are insanely picky with everything on this site, and especially with analog.
 This phono stage by Vertere smoked everything at its price.
 Clear without being annoying or mechanical, transparent without being bright.
 Musical and lovely.
 A vinyl lover could listen to it for hours.
-Plus a 10 year warranty, makes this phono a no-brainer for $1599.00. -- TA quick review
+Plus a 10 year warranty, makes this phono a no-brainer for $1599.00. -- True Audiophile quick review

 If you live in the Portland Area, We have one for Demo.
 You can borrow and listen in your home in your system.
 Just inquire.